 We know some pretty great doctors who’d love to meet you and your eyes.

-Choosing your new prescription glasses or contacts is the cherry on top of an informative eye exam.
+Choosing your new prescription glasses or contacts is the cherry on top of a comprehensive eye exam.
 Your doctor may have specific lens recommendations based on your prescription, but when it comes to style, the (eye)ball’s in your court.

 Most optometrists stock a variety of glasses and contacts at their office so that you can try them on right after your exam.
 But you don’t need to feel pressured to make a purchase immediately—shopping for eyewear online is becoming a more and more popular option.
 And with our Home Try-On and Virtual Try-On programs, you can even see how certain frames will look on you without leaving your house.

-Hopefully, this rundown of what happens at an eye exam has set your mind and your eyes at ease.
+Hopefully, this rundown of what happens at a comprehensive eye exam sets your mind and your eyes at ease.
 If you’re experiencing any eye health-related concerns, vision changes, or just haven’t had one in a while, we encourage you to book an eye exam.
-Don’t be afraid to ask questions throughout; see you soon!
+Don’t be afraid to ask questions throughout.
+See you soon!